-In the most part History and Geography are the key drivers behind termly topics and other areas such as literacy will be utilised as a vehicle to explore these areas.
-At Haughton St Giles Academy we are keen to provide children with opportunities to experience geography and history first hand and as such teachers organise regular school excursions to help inspire the children.
+Topic incorporates elements of History, Geography, Art and Design & Technology as key drivers and other areas such as literacy will be utilised as a vehicle to explore these areas.
+We strongly believe that when topic and writing are linked, pupils are able to show a great knowledge within their written work, allowing them to focus on the technical features separately.
+At Haughton St Giles Academy we are keen to provide children with opportunities to experience topic subjects first hand and as such, teachers organise regular school excursions to help inspire the children.
+Topics are introduced to our pupils through ‘Hook Days’, where an exciting event interests and inspires the children from the very start of the topic.

 In Key Stage 1 children learn about the lives and lifestyles of familiar people in the recent past and about famous people and events in the more distant past, including those from British history.